 The history of the church on earth

-A description of the history of the church on earth before she is raptured is given to us in Revelation 2-3.
+A description of the history of the church on earth before she is raptured is given to us in Revelation 2 and 3.
 In the seven letter written in it, we find a prophetic sketch of the history of the church on earth.
-It becomes clear from this that Christianity, God’s people of the New Testament, just like Israel, God’s people of the Old Testament, is also departing further and further from its high calling and therefore, deteriorates.
+It becomes clear from this that the church, God’s people of the New Testament, just like Israel, God’s people of the Old Testament, is also departing further and further from its high calling and therefore, deteriorates.
 Eventually the Lord Jesus spits her out of His mouth as something disgusting (Rev 3:16).

 Man spoils everything